 Sending the right information to the right person is the key to positive customer response.
 According to US software company Marketo, this is the age of hyper-personalisation.
 Savvy email marketers leverage customer data to create a more relevant consumer experience.
 In 2019 there will be a growing focus on personalisation, both online and face-to-face.
 Customers like to be remembered and recognised whenever they interact with your business.
 Finance education portal ZUU Online predicts personalisation of email boosts click-through-rates by 97% and open-rates by 26%.

-Hot Tip: Personalisation means more than using the customer’s first name in the email!
+Hot Tip!
+Personalisation means more than using the customer’s first name in the email.
 Wherever you are interacting with your customers, make them feel you appreciate their loyalty to your business.
-For a great online customer experience, include tailored content online and in emails with information relevant to their purchase history and interaction with your business.
+For a great online customer experience, include tailored content online and in emails.
+Make sure you include information relevant to your customers purchase history and interaction with your business.

 The pulling power of social media: Facebook and social media are key

 Social media promotion will continue to play a strong role for small business in 2019.
-Facebook is still the leading social media platform for small businesses with the Infusionsoft report showing 47% of business owners regularly using Facebook in their marketing mix.
-Adobe’s State of Digital Advertising 2018 shows that for retailers, social media beats traditional media hands down, with triple the marketing response in driving visits from non-customers.
+Facebook is still the leading social media platform for small businesses with the Infusionsoft report showing 47% of business owners use Facebook in their marketing mix.
+Adobe’s State of Digital Advertising 2018 shows that for retailers, social media beats traditional media hands down.
+With triple the marketing response in driving visits from non-customers.
 See the insights here: https://www.slideshare.net/adobe/adi-state-of-digital-advertising-2018

-Hot Tip: If you are not already active in social media, it’s time to get on board!
+Hot Tip!
+If you are not already active in social media, it’s time to get on board!
 Start by working out what you want to get out of social media and create a company social media policy.
 If a blog or Facebook is your preference, accelerate from ad hoc updates to regular updates with relevant news that will boost your business.
-Social media can be a minefield, so keep up-to-date with trending themes.
+Social media can be a minefield so make sure you keep up-to-date with trending themes.

 Keep on clicking: email claims number one spot for effective communication

-Hot Tip: With email open rates of 61% on mobile devices, it seems a no-brainer that your emails need to be mobile-friendly.
-Make 2019 the year you use responsive design so whatever device your customers use, they get the best view of your message and respond to your offer!
+Hot Tip~ With email open rates of 61% on mobile devices, it seems a no-brainer that your emails need to be mobile-friendly.
+Make 2019 the year you use responsive design so your customers get the best view of your message and respond to your offer!